 The following are just a few things to ask when scheduling your next reporter:

-o How many lines per page are the transcripts?
+o How many lines of testimony per page are the transcripts?

 o Will there be a charge for the word index?